shreyashreddyk/api-data-streaming/README.md

 spark-submit --master spark://localhost:7077 spark_stream.py
 ```

-This starts the Spark streaming application that consumes data from Kafka, processes it according to business logic, and writes results to Cassandra.[^1]
+This starts the Spark streaming application that consumes data from Kafka, processes it according to business logic, and writes results to Cassandra.

 ### 5. Verify data in Cassandra